 - Federal Transit Administration (FTA) funding programs vary according to Bloomington-Monroe County urban area use.
 Bloomington Transit, for example, relies on FTA Section 5307 operating assistance through formula allocations, Section 5310 funds for enhanced mobility of seniors and individuals with disabilities, and Section 5339 funds for capital bus/vehicle and bus facility needs.
 Rural Transit relies on Section 5311 funds for the provision of rural transportation services outside of the Bloomington-Monroe County urbanized area.
-The BMCMPO financial forecast of FTA Section 5307, Section 5309 Small Start, Section 5310, Section 5311, and Section 5339 funds available between FY 2026 and 2030 assumes a constant core annual growth rate of 3.0% pending Congressional reauthorization of IIJA funding. - Indiana Public Mass Transit Fund (PMTF) established by the Indiana State Legislature (I.C.
-8-23-3-8) promoted the development of Indiana's public transit systems with the allocation of funds using a performance based formula for the delivery of efficient and effective transportation.
-This funds was replaced in 2023 by the Indiana General Assembly with annual general fund appropriations.
-The BMCMPO financial forecast of general fund appropriations between FY 2026 and 2030 assumes a constant core annual growth rate of 3.0% and continuing appropriations from the Indiana General Assembly.
+The BMCMPO financial forecast of FTA Section 5307, Section 5309 Small Start, Section 5310, Section 5311, and Section 5339 funds available between FY 2026 and 2030 assumes a constant core annual growth rate of 3.0% pending Congressional reauthorization of IIJA/BIL funding. - Indiana Public Mass Transit Fund (PMTF) established by the Indiana State Legislature (I.C.
+8-23-3-8) promotes the development of Indiana's public transit systems with the allocation of funds using a performance based formula for the delivery of efficient and effective transportation.
+The BMCMPO financial forecast of PMTF available between FY 2026 and 2030 assumes a constant core annual growth rate of 3.0% and continuing appropriations from the Indiana General Assembly.